 THURSDAY: 2 September 2021.
-Time Allowed: 3 hours.

 Answer ALL questions.
 Marks allocated to each question are shown at the end of the question.

 PQR ENERGY (PQRE)

 PQR Energy (PQRE) is a government agency (parastatal) in the energy sector.
 The parastatal recently adopted strategic planning practice with the first strategic plan being developed in the year 2019.